gomorpheus/morpheus-docs/release_notes/current.rst

 - Amazon: Amazon AWS Clouds can now be scoped to the “Africa (Cape Town)” region :superscript:`5.3.0`
 - CloudFormation: Values entered into password fields are no longer revealed in plaintext on the summary tab of the App provisioning wizard during provisioning :superscript:`5.3.0`
 - Clouds: The manual cloud refresh button is now a dropdown with refresh options.
 “Short” refresh immediately performs a cloud sync that otherwise occurs at five-minute intervals (by default), “Daily” runs the heavier nightly cloud sync, and “Costing” will immediately perform the nightly cost sync from the cloud.
 The costing refresh option is only available for public cloud types which offer live cost syncing :superscript:`5.3.0`
+- Library: Canonical MaaS and Lumen Edge are now selectable as technology types for Library items such as Layouts and Node Types
 - Networks: Removed the default and uneditable description on the localdomain (Infrastructure > Networks > Domains) which could be misleading under some configurations :superscript:`5.3.0`
 - NSX-V: Priority is now displayed for firewall groups and rules on the Firewall tab of NSX-V integrations :superscript:`5.3.0`
+- NSX-V: Configure DHCP and DHCP log levels on Edge Gateways
+- NSX-V: Create and manage DHCP Pools for Edge Gateways
+- NSX-V: Create and manage DHCP Relay for Edge Gateways and Logical Routers
+- NSX-V: Create and manage DHCP Bindings for Edge Gateways
 - Self-Service Catalog Tool: Configure Catalog Apps using the familiar App provisioning wizard.
 Previously, Catalog Apps were configured by selecting an existing Blueprint and at least setting minimally-required App Spec with YAML  :superscript:`5.3.0`
 - Plugins: Added soft reloads for updating Plugins.
 An updated plugin file can now be uploaded without having to delete the previous file, preserving settings such as Role Access permissions.
 - Policies: Cloning Instances now respects policies such as budget, max containers, max cores, max memory, and max storage :superscript:`5.3.0`